 - People who are high risk (i.e. over 65, chronic medical condition, younger individuals with medical conditions, etc.) are encouraged to stay home.
 Be sure to stay home if you are sick or displaying symptoms.

-- Since we are meeting outdoors on dirt, participants are encouraged to wear sneakers.
+- Since we are meeting outdoors, participants are encouraged to wear sneakers.